avinash-chouhan/seg-mentor/README.md

 #### We hope that the repo will be a strong base for your own cool semantic-segmentation project, e.g. exploring one of the open questions above, or deploying a lightweight solution to a practical app.

-As an example of such a project, we're researching some minimal decoder enhancements (***"FCN+"***) aimed at making FCN based off Lightweight FEs perform on par with the original VGG-FCN.
+As an example of such a project, we're researching some minimal decoder enhancements (***FCN+***) aimed at making FCN based off Lightweight FEs perform on par with the original VGG-FCN.
 Coming soon:)

 We also share some practical training tips and thoughts - see *Discussion* below